-On the otherhand during the proceedings the accused expressed contrition in that he declared in open court that he was sorry for causing this incident.
+During the proceedings the accused expressed contrition in that he declared in open court that he was sorry for causing this incident.

 This Court considers that this behaviour is unacceptable wherever it takes place.
-However it becomes even more serious when committed on board of a confined and crowded space such as on board of a flight.
-Apart from the fact that other passengers and crew members had every right to travel in as calm as possible an ambience as it can be during a flight, rowdy behaviour on board a flight can also lead to serious consequences.
+It becomes even more serious when committed on board of a confined and crowded space such as on board a flight.
+The Court can understand that the flight consisted mainly of a number of young people in their twenties and probably in their minds it was nothing more than one big party.
+However this in no way justifies the behaviour explained.

+Apart from the fact that other passengers and crew members had every right to travel in as calm as possible an ambience as it can be during a flight, the accused's drunken state on board a flight could also lead to serious consequences for himself as well as for others.
 And there is little room for taking such chances in mid-air.
-However the Court understands that at no point was the accused violent towards other passengers or crew member.
-Nor did he act in a dangerous manner.
-However the Court points out that it was highly irresponsible on his part to let himself go and behave the way he did on board this flight.